 Seasonal hubs for the home kitchen

-Seasonal pages help you use the portal in the rhythm of the year instead of browsing everything at random.
-That makes it easier to see which ingredients, tools, recipes, and preserving scenarios matter right now.
+Seasonal pages help people use the portal in the rhythm of the year instead of browsing everything at random.
+That makes it easier to see which ingredients, recipes, practical tips, and home-preserving scenarios matter right now.

 Spring

-Planning, first greens, birch sap, herb drying, and the start of a new preserving cycle.
+First greens, birch sap, lighter pantry projects, herb drying, and the calm start of a new home season.

 Summer

-Cucumbers, berries, jams, compotes, the first big vegetable batches, and the most active season.
+Cucumbers, berries, compotes, jams, the first large vegetable batches, and the active rhythm of preserving season.

 Autumn